 Beginning Your Career as a Contract Paramedic

-Becoming a contract paramedic is an exciting and potentially lucrative next step for qualified EMTs and paramedics.
+Becoming a contract paramedic can be an exciting and potentially lucrative alternative for qualified EMTs and paramedics.

 If you’re not already an EMT and would like to gain the real-world experience needed to become a contract paramedic, you can start by training for EMT certification.

-Not only will you be enhancing your career, you’ll be helping people and saving lives.
-If this sounds right for you, now is an excellent time to take that first step towards your dream career.
+Enhance your career, while helping people and saving lives.
+If this sounds like what you’re looking for, now is an excellent time to take that first step towards your new career.